- Sleep Aids

 Winkbeds offers a 120-night sleep trial as well as free shipping or white glove delivery for a small fee.
 All Winkbeds mattresses are also backed by a lifetime warranty, which is much longer than the average mattress warranty.

 Because most people with acid reflux must continually sleep on their side, a mattress that will provide proper support and spinal alignment is important.
 The Loom & Leaf by Saatva is a great pick for sleepers weighing 130 to 230 pounds due in part to its firmness selection; the mattress is available in ‘Medium’ (5.5) and ‘Firm’ (8) options, which should accommodate nearly all side sleepers weighing 130 pounds or more.

 The Loom & Leaf also conforms closely with comfort layers of gel memory foam and standard memory foam.
 As a result, the bed will alleviate pain and pressure to a significant extent.
 Unlike many all-foam beds, the Loom & Leaf absorbs minimal body heat and sleeps fairly cool; this is largely due to its organic-cotton cover.
 The mattress also minimizes motion transfer very well and is virtually silent when bearing weight.

 Like other mattresses from Saatva, the Loom & Leaf qualifies for free White Glove delivery anywhere in the contiguous U.S.; most competitors will charge customers an additional fee of at least $100 for this service.
 The mattress is backed by a 120-night sleep trial and a 15-year warranty, as well.

 Unveiled in 2018, the Purple Hybrid– like the Purple Mattress – is constructed with the unique ‘Smart Grid’ comfort system that consists of buckling-column gel dispersed throughout an elastic polymer grid.
-This layer hugs the body closely to align the spine and alleviate pressure points in sleepers, much like memory foam, but the polymers do not deteriorate as quickly and the New Purple’s expected lifespan is much longer than most all-foam beds.
+This layer hugs the body closely to align the spine and alleviate pressure points in sleepers, much like memory foam, but the polymers do not deteriorate as quickly and the Purple Hybrid’s expected lifespan is much longer than most all-foam beds.